danielabar/meblog/src/markdown/private-gems-and-docker-dev.md

 ## Docker Compose

 This project uses several other services including MySQL and Redis, therefore, [Docker Compose](https://docs.docker.com/compose/) is used to build the image and run all the containers together.
-This means we need to be able to pass through the Docker `ARG`s from the `docker-compose.yml` file to the Dockerfile.
+This means we need to be able to pass through the Docker `ARG`s from the `docker-compose.yml` file to the `Dockerfile`.
 Fortunately, docker compose provides the [args](https://docs.docker.com/compose/compose-file/compose-file-v3/#args) keyword for the `build` command for just this purpose.

 Trying it out however poses a new problem as shown below: